 12. When to Clean

 I like to clean my house two days before the party, and then just run the vacuum once more the day of (because of the never-ending dog hair).
 The week of the party I usually do my grocery shopping first, clean the house, cook my food, decorate, and then do some touch-up cleaning afterward.
+This hosting tips ensures everything is spotless for your special occasion.

 13. Keep the Kiddos Occupied (or Dogs)

 When prepping for a party, it’s hard to focus when kids are running around.
 So, have a fun activity planned or a new toy, movie, or game stashed away to give them while you focus on party prep.
 It’s also a good idea to have something for the kids to do during the party as well.
+This ensures that both old friends and new friends can enjoy the great host’s comfort of your own home without distractions.

 14. Bathroom Check